Security best practices for Systems Manager - Amazon Systems Manager

 You can use Amazon VPC to launch Amazon resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of Amazon.

-For more information about Amazon VPC security, see Create VPC endpoints and Internetwork traffic privacy in Amazon VPC in the Amazon VPC User Guide.
+For more information about Amazon VPC security, see Improve the security of EC2 instances by using VPC endpoints for Systems Manager and Internetwork traffic privacy in Amazon VPC in the Amazon VPC User Guide.

 Restrict Session Manager users to sessions using interactive commands and specific SSM session documents